15 Snake Plant Varieties – (Sansevieria Types)

 These plants vary in color, height, growth rate, growth direction, and more.
 So, when selecting among the many types of snake plants, be sure to choose one that is right for your home and lifestyle.

 For example, some snake plants grow vertically while others grow horizontally.
 Some grow fast, while others take longer.
-They are also one of the ornamental plants that have spiky leaves.

 So, what are the various snake plant types, and which should you bring home next?

 - Sansevieria Leaves Splitting – Reasons Why and Solutions

 - Snake Plants – How Big Do They Get?